 The systems intelligence perspective has already proven its ability to stimulate learning.
-In the context of lectures and seminars, we have observed that people feel strongly encourcognitive learning of material they might feel is too abstract.
+In the context of lectures and seminars, we have observed that people feel strongly encouraged to further develop a capability they already possess, more so than they might embrace cognitive learning of material they might feel is too abstract.